pepstock-org/Charba-Wiki/versioned_docs/version-3.3/ChartTimeSeries.md

 <img src={useBaseUrl('/img/timeSeriesLineChart.png')} />

-The time series options have got already axes defined out-of-the-box ([time cartesian axis](CartesianTimeAxes) for X axes and [linear cartesian axis](CartesianLinearAxes) for Y axis).
+The time series options have already defined the out-of-the-box axes ([time cartesian axis](CartesianTimeAxes) for X axes and [linear cartesian axis](CartesianLinearAxes) for Y axis) to use.
 The developer can access to the instances and just configure them without creating any axis instance.

 ```java
 // time cartesian axis